 Whether you’re living in Melbourne and seeking a weekend getaway, or visiting Melbourne and have time to make just one side trip nearby, the Mornington Peninsula will give you the optimum bang for your buck.

 Here are the things I believe make the Mornington Peninsula the best side trip from Melbourne.

 Mornington Peninsula Wineries With a View

 The Yarra Valley gets all the glory as Victoria’s prized wine region, but there are some seriously stellar Mornington Peninsula vineyards, too.
 Victoria and Tasmania specialize in cool climate wines like Pinot Noir and Chardonnay, and the Peninsula wineries do them good justice.
-Most of them are located in or near Red Hill, making for breezy vineyard hopping by car, bike, or wine tour.
+Most Mornington Peninsula wineries are located in or near Red Hill, making for breezy vineyard hopping by car, bike, or wine tour.

 Montalto Vineyard has a cool sculpture garden on its grounds.

 Port Phillip Estate is a little bit fancy pants.
 The venue is modern and gorgeous, with floor-to-ceiling windows facing the vineyards and providing a slight view of the sea.
 We were dressed pretty casually and walked in with backpacks, which might have been off-putting to one of the servers who basically walked away from us mid-tasting.
 Kind of rude, but we didn’t let it dampen our tipsy spirits!

 Red Hill Estate has absolutely insane views of the vineyards rolling down to the sea.
 I’ve never visited a cellar door with such a stunning landscape in its backyard.
 Combine a casual tasting with lunch at an outdoor table and you’ve got yourself a killer afternoon at the Mornington Peninsula wineries.

 Dramatic Coastline + Ocean Beaches